parthenon-hpc-lab/athenapk/docs/cluster.md

 (`jet_phi_dot`).

-Kinetic jet energy is injected at a flat power density within the cynlinder of injection as purely kinetic energy.
+Kinetic jet energy is injected at a flat power density within the cynlinder of injection as purely kinetic energy, following [Meece 2017](doi.org/10.1086/501499).
 The injected mass will match the proportioned kinetic feedback, e.g.
 ```
 kinetic_injected_mass = mdot * normalized_kinetic_fraction;
 ```